 Our "Films orientated towards Youth (high school-aged)" category refers to programming specifically for high school students.
 Typically, one day of the festival is reserved for our "Youth Awareness Program."
 After the festival our Youth Awareness Program is compiled into our "Au Contraire in the Classroom" program where we bring the Youth Awareness Program into high schools.
 All films submitted to the festival by the deadline will be automatically considered for our Youth Awareness Program/Au Contraire in the Classroom program.

 The following submission requirements must be met before a submission can be considered.
 Submission materials, including DVD screeners, will not be returned.

-1) Your film must be in French or English or, if your film is in another language, it must have English or French subtitles.
+1) Your film must be in French with English subtitles or English with French subtitles or, if your film is in another language, it must have English or French subtitles.

 2) A completed "My Projects" page on FilmFreeway.

 3) Submissions must include an online (Vimeo preferred) or DVD (Region 1, NTSC format) screener.
 A link to an online screener can be posted on your "My Projects" page on FilmFreeway.